Steve Barri

 My love of music and my years in the music industry as a songwriter, producer and music executive have given me insights and personal stories that I love to share.
 My lectures include classes on Rock & Roll, Broadway, The Great American Songbook**, and much more.

-Here are some of the lectures that we'll be doing for the remainder of 2025 and the first half of 2026.
-PLEASE NOTE: You can only register for classes through the venue, not through us and sign- ups will be available approximately 6-8 weeks before the start date of the course.
+Here are some of the lectures that we'll be doing in 2026.
+PLEASE NOTE: You can only register for classes through the venue, not through us and sign-ups will be available approximately 6-8 weeks before the start date of the course.
 We will include a registration link when it becomes available.

 The Golden Age of Variety TV